2024 ACC Women's Premier Cup

-The 2024 ACC Women's Premier Cup was the inaugural edition of the ACC Women's Premier Cup, hosted by Malaysia in February 2024.
-The tournament was a part of the qualification pathway for 2024 Women's Twenty20 Asia Cup.
-The Asian Cricket Council announced the complete fixtures for the tournament on 16 January 2024.
+The 2024 ACC Women's Premier Cup was the inaugural edition of the ACC Women's Premier Cup, hosted by Malaysian Cricket Association from 10 to 18 February 2024.
+Sixteen associate teams competed in 31 matches across four venues in Malaysia.

+Hosts Malaysia were defeated in the final by the United Arab Emirates.
+The top four teams of the tournament: the United Arab Emirates, Malaysia, Thailand and Nepal qualified for the 2024 Women's Twenty20 Asia Cup.